napari/napari.github.io/dev/_sources/gallery/without_gui_qt.rst

 This is here for historical purposes, to the transition away from the "gui_qt()" context manager.

+.. tags:: historical

 ..
-GENERATED FROM PYTHON SOURCE LINES 10-37
+GENERATED FROM PYTHON SOURCE LINES 12-39